vdmitriyev/vdmitriyev.github.io/src-pelican-blog/content/research/article2-list-of-publications.md

-Title: Collection of Resource for Searching Scientific Publcations
+Title: Collection of Resource for Searching Scientific Publications
 Date: 2015-01-26 15:20
+Tags: computer science, publication

 ### About

 Collection of the online resources and some other additional tricks for searching research publication on the web.

-### Collection of Resource for Searching Scientific Publcations<
+### Collection of Resource for Searching Scientific Publications

 * [http://arxiv.org/](http://arxiv.org/)
     - You can even subscribed to the weekly (or daily) e-mail of the service